tryone144/arrowline/README.md

     make install

-If you install by hand make sure that plain `git` and `libgit2` is installed for git support.
+If you install by hand make sure that `git` is installed for git status support.

 Configuration